anewstead/anewstead.react/src/wrappers/theme-wrapper/readme.md

- # Theme wrapper

 seemingly a lot of files but it separates concerns and hopefully make it easier to understand.

 ### helpers

+browser local storage:
-init, get, set and toggle theme name in browser local storage
+theme name - init, get, set and toggle(light/dark)

 ### theme.styles

-light and dark theme styles/settings
+the actual theme styles and settings

 ### Theme

-component wraps children to provide specified theme (allows for theme to be used simply without state and context)
+wraps children to provide specified theme this is the base setup, style providers e.g. styled components allows the theme to be used simply without state and context (useful for creating a storybook decorator variation)

 ### ThemeWrapper

-wraps the theme adding theme name state and toggle function to theme context provider
+wraps the theme adding state context provider
+(theme name and toggle function)

 ### ThemeWrapperContext